 One day tour in Christchurch, New Zealand – travel guide, travel information and travel blog!

-Being the two biggest neighbors in the Oceania, Australia and New Zealand is a world of difference in terms of its landscape and natural wonders.
-Australia has amazing beaches, koala bears 🐨, crocodiles, the Uluru, and a habitat ranging tropical jungle 🌴to desert.
+Being the two biggest neighbors in Oceania, Australia, and New Zealand is a world of difference in terms of its landscape and natural wonders.
+Australia has amazing beaches, koala bears 🐨, crocodiles, the Uluru, and a habitat ranging from tropical jungle 🌴to desert.
 New Zealand, on the other hand, has volcanoes, glaciers, geothermal areas, fjords and sounds, kiwi birds…; and so when I was in New Zealand, I met with quite a lot of Australian folks.
-For anyone who traveled to New Zealand would tell you the same thing – the landscape in South Island is much more dramatic; the Southern Alps is a dreamy place for trekking, wild camping, star gazing, glacier walking… that’s why I decided to spend some time in the North Island first before venturing to the south.
+For anyone who traveled to New Zealand would tell you the same thing – the landscape in South Island is much more dramatic; the Southern Alps is a dreamy place for trekking, wild camping, star gazing, glacier walking… that’s why I decided to spend some time on the North Island first before venturing to the south.

 Flying to the South Island from the north in New Zealand was pleasurable as we were passing the Kaikoura Ranges.
 The two parallel ranges of mountains could be seen from a great distance, including the southern coast of the North Island.
 I was on a plane from Rotorua to Christchurch in October and I was already stunned by the marvelous landscape of the South Island before landing.